dev-sec/ansible-collection-hardening/roles/ssh_hardening/README.md

 ### Using with ostree system, ie coreos/silverblue

-If you are using ssh_hardening with a filesystem that has an immutable filesystem in accordance with the ostree specification, then you can set the variable `os_immutable_fs: true` (default is false).
+If you are using ssh_hardening with a filesystem that has an immutable filesystem in accordance with the ostree specification, then you can set the variable `ssh_immutable_fs: true` (default is false).

 Behind the scenes, the variable ansible_package_use will be set to rpm_ostree_pkg, to allow the generic ansible.builtin.package module to install via that module.

 #### reboots
 By its nature, ostree needs to be rebooted for packages to be installed, so if any package installs, a reboot will be initiated at the end of the role, and will then wait for the remote to be ready before continuing.
 To skip the reboot use the --skip-tags switch on the command line with the tag `ostree_reboot`.

-Currently os_immutable_fs only selects for Fedora systems, ie iot, silverblue, coreos, kinoite.
+Currently ssh_immutable_fs only selects for Fedora systems, ie iot, silverblue, coreos, kinoite.

 #### dependencies
 For os_hardening to work, you will need the python-rpm package installed on the control node and 'pip install rpm' in the python prefix from where you are running ansible.